Shemini (parashah): Leviticus chapter 10

 Leviticus 10:1 reports that Nadab and Abihu put fire and incense (ketoret) in their censors and offered "strange fire" (eish zarah).
 Exodus 30:9 prohibited offering "strange incense" (ketoret zarah).

 Leviticus 10:2 reports that Aaron's sons Nadab and Abihu died prematurely: after Aaron had in Exodus 32:4 fashioned for the Israelites the Golden Calf, and they said, "This is your god, O Israel, who brought you up out of the land of Egypt."
 Similarly, the northern Kingdom of Israel's first King Jeroboam's sons Nadab and Abijah died prematurely (Nadab in 1 Kings 15:28 and Abijah in 1 Kings 14:17), after Jeroboam had in 1 Kings 12:28 made two golden calves and said to the people, "This is your god, O Israel, who brought you up from the land of Egypt!"
 Professor James Kugel of Bar Ilan University noted that Abihu and Abijah are essentially the same names, as Abijah is a variant pronunciation of Abihu.

 Perhaps reflecting some of the motivation for God's instruction in Leviticus 10:9 for priests to "drink no wine nor strong drink" while performing their duties, Isaiah 28:7 reports, "the priest and the prophet reel through strong drink, they are confused because of wine, they stagger because of strong drink; they reel in vision, they totter in judgment.”

 Leviticus chapter 11

 The Torah sets out the dietary laws of kashrut in both Leviticus 11 and Deuteronomy 14:3–21.
-The Hebrew Bible refers to clean and unclean animals in Genesis 7:2-9, Judges 13:4, and Ezekiel 4:14.
+These food laws come in the wake of those in Genesis 1:29 and 9:3–4.
+The Hebrew Bible also refers to clean and unclean animals in Genesis 7:2-9, Judges 13:4, and Ezekiel 4:14.

 Leviticus 11:8 and 11 associate death with uncleanness; in the Hebrew Bible, uncleanness has a variety of associations.
 Leviticus 21:1–4, Leviticus 21:11, Numbers 6:6–7, and Numbers 19:11–16 also associate it with death.
 Perhaps similarly, Leviticus 12 associates it with childbirth, and Leviticus 13–14 associates it with skin disease.
 Leviticus 15 associates it with various sexuality-related events.
 Jeremiah 2:7, 2:23, 3:2, 7:30, and Hosea 6:10 associate it with contact with the worship of alien gods.